EVENT ENDEDLast updated February 09, 2026, 12:11 AM EST

 Norway's Martin Loewstroem Nyenget and Johannes Hoesflot Klaebo during the men's cross country 10km + 10km skiathlon in Lago di Teseroon Feb.
 8, 2026.

-Norway's Martin Loewstroem Nyenget and Johannes Hoesflot Klaebo during the men's cross country this morning.
+Norway's Martin Loewstroem Nyenget and Johannes Hoesflot Klaebo during the men's cross-country this morning.
 Javier Soriano / AFP - Getty Images

 Klæbo has won seven Olympic medals, including five golds, in his storied career.
 Arguably the greatest cross-country skier of all time, he is competing in six events at these Games — and there is some serious history-making potential for the Norwegian.
 If he wins four gold medals at these Olympics, he would break the record for the most Olympic gold medals for a Winter Olympian.
-If he wins all six, he would break Eric Heiden's record for the most Olympic medals in one winter Games.
+If he wins all six, he would break Eric Heiden's record for the most Olympic medals in one Winter Games.

-Klæbo currently leads the Skiathlon, so don't be too surprised if he starts off his gold medal haul for these Olympics today.
+Klæbo currently leads the skiathlon, so don't be too surprised if he starts off his gold medal haul for these Olympics today.

-2h ago / 6:58 AM EST
+53d ago / 6:58 AM EST

-'She put it all out there' - Lindsey Vonn's sister reacts to crash
+'She put it all out there': Lindsey Vonn's sister reacts to crash

 "That's definitely the last thing we wanted to see," Kildow told NBC's Cara Banks.
-"When that happens, you're just immediately hoping she's okay, and it was scary.
+"When that happens, you're just immediately hoping she's OK, and it was scary.
 When you start to see the stretchers being put out, it's not a good sign."

 "She dared greatly, and she put it all out there."

-3h ago / 6:36 AM EST
+53d ago / 6:36 AM EST

 Snoop is lost for words